victornas91/victornas91/README.md

 I also offer services such as:

 - Social Media Automation.
-- Gamification and Mobile Game Development using Unity, zBrush and Blender.
+- Gamification and Mobile Apps Development.
-- PCB Design using Altium Designer.
-- Home and Industry Automation.
+- System Integration with Internet of Things.
+- Surveillance Equipment Installation.
-- Cloud Computing / DevOps Consulting and Automation for Azure.
+- Cloud Computing Consulting for Azure.
 - Development of Software and Hardware Tools for Information Security purposes.
+- 3D websites for portfolios or marketing.
+- Machine Learning Models for Finance or 4.0 Industry.

 Some of my projects that are being built on my Youtube channel (@victornas91):